Byzantine Empire under the Komnenos dynasty: Recovery

 Despite his many successes, during the last twenty years of his life Alexios lost much of his popularity.
 This was largely due to the harsh measures he was forced to take in order to save the embattled empire.
 Conscription was introduced, causing resentment among the peasantry, despite the pressing need for new recruits to the imperial army.
 In order to restore the imperial treasury, Alexios took measures to tax the aristocracy heavily; he also cancelled many of the exemptions from taxation that the church had previously enjoyed.
 In order to ensure that all taxes were paid in full, and to halt the cycle of debasement and inflation, he completely reformed the coinage, issuing a new gold hyperpyron (highly refined) coin for the purpose.
 By 1109, he had managed to restore order by working out a proper rate of exchange for the whole coinage.
 His new hyperpyron would be the standard Byzantine coin for the next two hundred years.

-The final years of Alexios's reign were marked by persecution of the followers of the Paulician and Bogomil heresies—one of his last acts was to burn at the stake the Bogomil leader, Basil the Physician, with whom he had engaged in a theological controversy; by renewed struggles with the Turks (1110–1117); and by anxieties as to the succession, which his wife Irene wished to alter in favour of her daughter Anna's husband Nikephorus Bryennios, for whose benefit the special title panhypersebastos ("honored above all") was created.
+Alexios delegated his son, John, as his heir whereas his wife Irene threw her full influence on the side of Anna.
+The final years of Alexios's reign were marked by persecution of the followers of the Paulician and Bogomil heresies—one of his last acts was to burn at the stake the Bogomil leader, Basil the Physician, with whom he had engaged in a theological controversy; by renewed struggles with the Turks (1110–1117); and by anxieties as to the succession, which his wife Irene wished to alter in favour of her daughter Anna's husband Nikephorus Bryennios, for whose benefit the special title panhypersebastos ("honored above all") was created; Alexios, who struggled with rheumatism, got to the point where he could not manage the empire and therefore delegated the responsibilities to his wife who in turn directed all affairs to Anna's husband instead of John.
 This intrigue disturbed even his dying hours.

 Nevertheless, despite the unpopularity of some of his measures, Alexios's efforts had been vital to the survival of the empire.
 Financially and militarily bankrupt, and facing wave after wave of foreign invasion, the empire he inherited had been on the point of collapse.
 His long struggle to protect and restore the strength of the empire had been exhausting, but Alexios's successors inherited a viable state with both the internal stability and the military restoration but also a lot of financial resources, to expand in the future.